Cantitate/Preț

 Produs

-The Face in the Mirror: How We Know Who We Are
+The Face in the Mirror: Harper Perennial

-Autor Julian Keenan, Gordon G Gallup, Dean Falk
+Autor Gordon G. Gallup, Julian Keenan, Dean Falk

-en Limba Engleză Paperback – 5 iul 2004
+en Limba Engleză Paperback – 6 iul 2004

 We've all witnessed this moment: a dog, a cat, or another animal reacting to its own reflection in the mirror, treating it as another animal to be played with or confronted.
 As human beings, we take self-recognition for granted, but this seemingly simple ability represents one of the most complex mysteries of neuroscience.
 The Face in the Mirror takes readers on a lively tour of the neurological, anthropological, and psychological roots of self-recognition -- from the intricate network in the brain that enables higher primates to recognize their image to complex, self-related emotions such as humor, embarrassment, and jealousy that play a crucial role in our evolution and survival.
 From animals who share our ability for self-recognition to case studies of patients who no longer recognize who they are, the authors examine some of the latest evidence on a subject that has puzzled philosophers and scientists for millennia -- how do we know who we are?